Bates-ECON456-Thesis-Seminar/thesis-course-materials/syllabus.md

 - Office Hours: T, 3-4pm, W 10:30-11:30am, or by request (Zoom or in-person)
 - Class Hours: T/Th 1:10-2:30pm
-- Office: PGill 277
+- Office: PGill 161
-- Classroom: Roger Williams Hall 413
+- Classroom: PGill 127

 Course Website: [https://github.com/Bates-ECON456-Thesis-Seminar](https://github.com/Bates-ECON456-Thesis-Seminar)
 OH Link: [https://calendar.app.google/XF36Ujpg9NcJbSD58](https://calendar.app.google/XF36Ujpg9NcJbSD58)

 _You can get in touch with me via email, but please always write **[ECON 456 - Senior Thesis]** in the subject.
-Alternatively, as you start using GitHub, you can raise an issue and type @kgcsport to get my attention.
+Alternatively, as you start using GitHub, you can raise an issue/post in discussions and type @kgcsport to get my attention.
 Please add me as a collaborator on your page as well.
 I will aim to respond as quickly as possible via email or if beneficial to the class, I will share with everyone._

 ---